Lorillard Tobacco Company: Acquisition by Reynolds

 In July 2014, Reynolds Tobacco Company agreed to buy Lorillard for $27.4 billion.
 The deal also included the divestiture of brands Kool, Winston, Maverick, Salem, and blu to Imperial Tobacco for $7.1 billion.
 The deal was finalized on June 12, 2015.

 Old Gold Cigarette Camp

-Camp Old Gold was one of the American Army “Cigarette Camps” established near Le Havre, France in World War II.
+Camp Old Gold was one of the American Army “Cigarette Camps” established near Le Havre, France, in World War II.
 As explained in "Introduction: The Cigarette Camps" at the Web site, The Cigarette Camps: The U.S. Army Camps in the Le Havre Area:

 Restatement

-In May 2003, the company restated its financial statements in 2002 to reflect an adjustment to the company's historical accounting for CNA's investment in life settlement contracts and the related revenue recognition.
+In May 2003, the company restated its financial statements in 2002 to reflect an adjustment to its historical accounting for CNA's investment in life settlement contracts and the related revenue recognition.
 On May 3, 2005, Loews Corp, the holding company of Carolina Group, announced to restate results for prior years to correct CNA's accounting for several reinsurance contracts.